Volunteering with our children at the Juara Turtle Project.

 - 1 The Juara Turtle Project, Tioman Island, Malaysia

-- 2 The location and amenities at the Juara Turtle Project
+- 3 Amenities at the Juara Turtle Project and volunteering costs

 The Juara Turtle Project, Tioman Island, Malaysia

-We chose to volunteer with our kids at the Juara Turtle Project (JTP) because we love animals, because they are an ethical NGO, and because they are one of few places in Malaysia that accept young children for volunteer experiences.
-The Project focuses on education, egg protection, research and data collection, and the volunteering program was professionally managed, with many tasks we could help with.
+We chose to volunteer with our kids at the Juara Turtle Project (JTP) because we love animals, because they are an ethical NGO, and because they are one of few volunteer programs in Malaysia that accept young children to help with their parents.
+The Project is a sea turtle sanctuary that focuses on education, egg protection, research, and data collection.
+Their volunteering program is professionally managed, with many tasks we could help with.

-The Project has operated as an NGO since 2006, when governmental funding for the hatchery on Tioman Island expired.
+The Project has operated as an NGO for sea turtle conservation since 2006, when governmental funding for the hatchery on Tioman Island expired.
 Volunteers and student groups have been involved with the project since 2009, and in addition to helping sea turtles the Project is also involved in local recycling programs, helping stray animals, and coral mapping.

 We had a room to ourselves, and I loved that ours was named ‘Freedom’.
 Rooms house several staff members or volunteers, and families get a room together as a priority.
 It was great that we could have some privacy for the kids, so they could sleep early or nap and not be disturbed.
 Each room has its own bathroom but no hot water, which didn’t really matter: most days that was the last thing you wanted!